CSpyridakis/notes/CI-CD/Jenkins/README.md

 1. **Main:** `Manage jetkins` > `Nodes` > `New Node`
 2. **Node:** `Manage jetkins` > `Nodes` > Self and run script

+> [!IMPORTANT]
+> If one of the nodes disk space is 0B, then login to the VM/Container/Machine and run the following command.
+>
+> CAUTION!
+Make sure that you know what is executed!
+> `sudo rm -rf /var/jenkins_home/workspace/*`

 ```bash
 #!/bin/bash